matbesancon/hugo-site/content/authors/admin/_index.md

 the [TUBS](https://www.tu-braunschweig.de/?lang=en) and Polytechnique Montreal.

-On a personal note, I read both fiction (mostly detective, thrillers and fantasy) and non-fiction books, generally on economic policy, strategy and entrepreneurship (a more detailed list can be found on [goodread](https://www.goodreads.com/review/list/110133896).
+On a personal note, I read both fiction (mostly detective, thrillers and fantasy) and non-fiction books, on economic policy, strategy, and entrepreneurship (a more detailed list can be found on [goodread](https://www.goodreads.com/review/list/110133896).
 I also enjoy games in various formats (tabletop, video, board, card) and cooking.